Blog

 Entity structure #4: Corporation

-A corporation is the most complex form of business entity structure we have discussed so far and, as such, the most expensive to arrange.
-They are completely separate, legally speaking, from their investors.
+A corporation is the most complex business entity structure we have discussed so far and, as such, the most expensive to arrange.
+Legally speaking, corporations are entirely separate from their investors.
 This engenders an incredible degree of protection in terms of liability for those who create the corporation.
-Still, it also means that there are more tax and regulatory issues to deal with.
+Still, it also means more tax and regulatory issues to deal with.

 There are two types of corporations: